-Whether you are listening to music on your iPhone, monitoring live sessions with your iPad or using it in your studio for vocal room monitoring, Audio Technica ATH-M50xBT fits with all sort of applications.
+Whether you are listening to music on your iPhone, monitoring live sessions with your iPad, or using it in your studio for vocal room monitoring, Audio Technica ATH-M50xBT fits with all sorts of applications.

 The added noise isolation feature makes it perfect for outside use.
 The closed-back design is very effective in outside noise isolation.
 These closed-back earcups can block out most ambient noise coming from outside.

-When you want some quiet time while travelling in a crowded place such as train bus and other public places, this headphone can help you with that.
-Just wear it and play your favourite music.
+When you want some quiet time while traveling in a crowded place such as a train bus or other public places, these headphones can help you with that.
+Just wear it and play your favorite music.

-It does not only help in general applications but also effectively used in vocal chambers.
-The closed-back design makes it far quite than other open back headphones so its an ideal for vocal applications.
+It does not only help in general applications but is also effectively used in vocal chambers.
+The closed-back design makes it far quite than other open-back headphones so its an ideal for vocal applications.

 You can record your condenser mic without gating the noise coming from the headphone.

 The voice assistance is not as powerful as other headsets as enabling this feature is quite frustrating.
-The touch interface doesn’t recognise the command several times and makes it frustrating to enable this feature.
+The touch interface doesn’t recognize the command several times which makes it frustrating to enable this feature.

 However, in recording, we don’t need this feature so it’s neglectable.

 Well, Audio Technica ATH-M50xBT is built for any application, you can use it in both DJ and studio applications.
 In fact, in a DJ environment, it performs better than wire headphones.